Various factors play a role in air quality

-We have assessed all the office and teaching locations, following the ventilation guidelines of the National Institute for Public Health and the Environment (RIVM).
-At the door of the room, you will find information on how to use the room.
+Rooms have been tested, following the ventilation guidelines of the National Institute for Public Health and the Environment (RIVM).
+Where the standards cannot be guaranteed, additional measures have been taken.
+Where necessary, information on how to use the room can be found at the door.

 Ventilation is the constant renewal of the air (24 hours a day).
 The outside air always replaces part or all of the inside air that is polluted by moisture, gases and possible pathogens.
 Ventilation can take place in two ways: